matthias-reis/aithir.de/_content/storylines/the-bond.md

 the fields of history, culture, science and technology.

 Martin finally became the first ambassador of Earth.
-He represented the whole planet here on Kret, while at home, the nations and corporations were still if political, economic and physical war with each other.
+He represented the whole planet here on Kret, while at home, the nations and corporations were still in political, economic and physical war with each other.
 At the end of the mission, he decided to take a permanent residence on Kret while most of the crew went back to earth.
 Also a permanent shuttle connection was established that brought people from and to Kret once a month.

-One evening, he and his friends, Kret and Humans alike were sitting together as they often did and discussing things from philosophy to daily business.
+One evening, he and his friends, Kret and Humans alike were sitting together as they often did and discussing topics from philosophy to daily business.
 Amanda, the chief biologist of the crew usually joined as well, but today she and her team worked longer.